 My brave parents took me on an extended journey on the Trans-Siberian Railroad when I was only a few years old, and they tell me I slept on the floor in the train bunk rooms without much complaining.
 Though I was too young to remember that ride, I have fun pictures to look back on like this one where we rented a van after finishing our train journey and headed to explore Germany.

-Thanks to my parents’ desire to teach English while sharing the Gospel, they moved our family to China when I was 5 years old.
+Thanks to my parents’ desire to teach English while sharing about their faith in Jesus, they moved our family to China when I was 5 years old.
 My homeschooling life started there, mainly out of necessity due to the lack of English schools in our area.
 There were a few other Americans in our city who also had kids, so thankfully I wasn’t the only blonde-haired, blue-eyed spectacle around.

 I’m so thankful that I had the opportunity to grow up in another country, and because of being homeschooled, the ability to travel and explore so many places throughout Asia.
 My cultural lessons included things like attending the Peking Opera and learning some geography and history by taking a cruise on the Yangtze River.
 When we were not traveling, learning Mandarin was probably my most frequent and effortless “class” as I played with the local children.
 I was even lucky enough to appear on Chinese television to perform a children’s story in Mandarin, while a Chinese girl performed it in English.
 All these wonderful memories have positively shaped how I view the world and will stay with me for a lifetime.
 There were hard times to be sure, and I did struggle with missing home and my familiar culture, but the benefits of living in China certainly outweighed the downsides.